vmware/vic-product/docs/user_doc/vic_vsphere_admin/vch_cert_options.md

 After deployment, the Docker API for VCHs that implement client verification is accessible at https://<i>vch_dnsname</i>.example.org:2376.

-You must provide the `cert.pem`, `key.pem`, and `ca.pem` files to all container developers who need to connect Docker clients to the VCHs.
+You must provide the `cert.pem`, `key.pem`, and `ca.pem` files to all container developers who need to connect Docker clients to the VCH.

 - If you deploy VCHs by using the Create Virtual Container Host wizard, you must create the `cert.pem` and `key.pem` files manually, using the custom `ca.pem` file to sign them.
 - If you deploy VCHs by using `vic-machine`, you can either use the auto-generated client certificate, or use a client certificate that you create and sign manually.

+If vSphere Integrated Containers Management Portal administrators or DevOps administrators intend to add the VCH to a project in vSphere Integrated Containers Management Portal, they also require the `cert.pem`, `key.pem`, and `ca.pem` files.

 # Examples <a id="examples"></a>

-This section provides examples of the combinations of options to use in in the **Docker API Access** tab in the Security page of the Create Virtual Container Host wizard and in `vic-machine create`, for the different security configurations that you can implement when using automatically generated and custom certificates.
+This section provides examples of the combinations of options to use in the Security page of the Create Virtual Container Host wizard and in `vic-machine create`, for the different security configurations that you can implement when using automatically generated and custom certificates.

 - [Automatically Generate Server, Client, and CA Certificates](#full-auto)
 - [Automatically Generate Server Certificates and Use Custom CA and Client Certificates](#auto-server)